amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 * `"time integration method`" [string] defines a time integration method.
   The available options are `"BDF1`", `"BDF2`", `"Picard`", and `"backward Euler`".

-* `"initialize with darcy`" [bool] solves the fully saturated problem to get an initial pressure field consistent with the boundary conditions.

-* `"clipping saturation value`" [double] is an experimental option.
-It is used after pressure initialization to cut-off small values of pressure.
-By default, the pressure threshold is equal to the atmospheric pressure.
-  The new pressure is calculated based of the provided saturation value.
-Default is 0.6.

-* `"clipping pressure value`" [double] is an experimental option.
-It is used after pressure initialization to cut-off small values of pressure below the provided value.

-* `"enforce pressure-lambda constraints`" [bool] each time the time integrator is restarted, we may re-enforce the pressure-lambda relationship for new boundary conditions.
-  Default is true.

-* `"preconditioner`" [string] refferes to a preconditioner sublist of the list `"Precondtioners`".

-* `"linear solver`" [string] refferes to a solver sublist of the list `"Solvers`".

 * `"error control options`" [Array(string)] lists various error control options.
   A nonlinear solver is terminated when all listed options are passed.